Tim Anderson Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 16th in the league.
+- The pitching staff for the Royals has a collective 8.5 K/9, which ranks 19th in MLB.

-- The Royals have the 29th-ranked team ERA across all MLB pitching staffs (5.64).
+- The Royals' 5.55 team ERA ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to rank 25th in baseball in home runs allowed (48 total, 1.4 per game).
+- The Royals surrender the fifth-most home runs in baseball (51 total, 1.4 per game).

-- Greinke gets the start for the Royals, his eighth of the season.
-He is 1-4 with a 5.25 ERA and 25 strikeouts in 36 2/3 innings pitched.
+- Keller (2-3 with a 4.67 ERA and 25 strikeouts in 34 2/3 innings pitched) makes the start for the Royals, his eighth of the season.

-- In his last time out on Wednesday, the righty tossed five scoreless innings against the Baltimore Orioles while surrendering three hits.
+- In his most recent appearance on Saturday against the Oakland Athletics, the righty threw 4 1/3 innings, allowing six earned runs while surrendering 11 hits.

+- The 27-year-old has amassed an ERA of 4.67, with 6.5 strikeouts per nine innings, in seven games this season.
+Opponents have a .276 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.